 - Last but not least, your own fat-derived stem cells can prevent premature heart muscle cell death.

-- A unique blend of stem and regenerative cells are separated from your fat tissue and prepared for injection using the Cytori Celution® cell processing system.
+- The unique blend of stem and regenerative cells which exist in the adipose tissue are then isolated and prepared utilizing a closed/sterile, fully automated CGMP cell processing system.

 Schaper, W. (2011, October 20).
 Collateral Vessels Reduce Mortality.
 European Heart Journal, 33(5), 564-566, from http://eurheartj.oxfordjournals.org/content/early/2011/10/20/eurheartj.ehr385